RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 ### Side-to-side Scan

-Turn your head as far as it is comfortable for you to the left, and then slowly (at about 5 degree per second turn) slowly focus your eyes on specific objects you can see in your visual field.
-I also find it helpful to mentally name each object I focus on.
+Turn your head to the left as far as is comfortable, and then slowly focus your eyes on specific objects you can see in your visual field and internally name each object you focus on before moving to the next.
+The important thing here is not to move your eyes and head too quickly, bouncing from one object to the next.
+However, you also don't want to get "stuck" on one object or get lost in thought in the middle of the head turn.
 Make sure to continue breathing while doing this scan.
 Continue this scan until your head has turned as far as it is comfortable for you to turn to the right.
 Keep doing this until you feel more grounded, less dissociated, calmer, less anxious or whatever caused you do the scan in the first place.

 ### EMDR